wences-sanchez/Knowledge-Base/pages/The Cucumber Book (highlights).md

 			  The beauty of this style is that it is not coupled to any specific implementation of the user interface
 		- -
 		- -
-		- Puedes enlazar varios tests con un mismo step!!! #card
+		- Puedes enlazar varios tests con un mismo step!!! #car
 			- It’s true that using declarative style will mean you have to write more step definitions, but you can keep the code in those step definitions short
 		- -
 	- Caring for Your Tests